search-icon

 [back to top]

-DEAR offers fine-grained control over user permissions by going to Settings → Users and Roles.
+Cin7 Core offers fine-grained control over user permissions by going to Settings → Users and Roles.
 See Managing Users and Roles and User permissions explained for help setting user permissions.

 Use Locations permissions to restrict a user's actions to the selected locations.
 Stock picking, stock receiving, inventory actions (stocktake, stock adjustment, inventory write-off) and production actions (production, assembly, disassembly) are restricted to locations where permission is granted.